voltace/browser-cookies/README.md

 ### Todo's
 - Testing:
-  - Add additional tests cases to verify proper encoding/decoding.
+  - Add additional tests cases to verify proper encoding/decoding (stubbed and non-stubbed).
   - Add additional bad weather scenarios.
   - Check why karma doesn't provide any output on iOS4 (and iOS5).
   - Manually verify support on old browsers that that still need to be supported (i.e. IE6)?